 It is not uncommon for puppies to acquire demodex mites from their mothers while feeding.
 Overwhelmingly, the localized demodetic mange that can develop on their heads will clear up as puppies’ immune systems develop.
 For adult dogs who develop demodetic mange, a veterinarian should be consulted as soon as symptoms manifest to determine a course of action.

 Topical ointments that contain benzoyl peroxide are often prescribed to rid the dog of excess mites and allow the lesions to heal and hair to grow back as the dog’s immune system reasserts itself.
 If benzoyl peroxide sounds familiar, that’s because it’s the active ingredient in many acne medications.
 Older dogs or dogs with sarcoptic mange may require far more intensive treatment.
-An outbreak of mange on a dog is frequently tied to environmental circumstances and general health.
-Dogs that are cared for, well fed, bathed on a regular basis, and who have clean beds are at considerably lower risk for mange.
+An outbreak of mange in dogs is frequently tied to environmental circumstances and general health.
+Mange in dogs is less common in dogs that are cared for, well fed, bathed on a regular basis and who have clean beds.

 Tell us: Has your dog had mange?
 What are your tips for treating mange in dogs?

 Thumbnail: Photography © Adrian Wojcik | iStock / Getty Images Plus.